sqlfluff/sqlfluff/docs/source/indentation.rst

 Semantically, a :code:`JOIN` expression is part of the :code:`FROM` expression and therefore would be expected to be indented.
-However according to many of the most common SQL style guides (including the `Fishtown SQL style guide`_ and the `Mozilla SQL style guide`_) the :code:`JOIN` keyword is expected to at the same indent as the :code:`FROM` keyword.
+However according to many of the most common SQL style guides (including the `dbt Labs SQL style guide`_ and the `Mozilla SQL style guide`_) the :code:`JOIN` keyword is expected to at the same indent as the :code:`FROM` keyword.
 By default, *SQLFluff* sides with the current consensus, which is to *not* indent the :code:`JOIN` keyword,